more-please/more-stuff/runfig/README.md

 Why use Runfig rather than hand-rolling a script to generate configs?

 - All the boilerplate file access is handled for you;
-- JSON, TOML and YAML supported out of the box;
+- JSON, TOML, YAML and Markdown supported out of the box;
 - `--unfig` flag for easy bootstrapping.

 ## Installation & usage